austintcecil/MECH-105-Algorithms/Simpson's One Third Rule Algorithm/README.md

 - y = the vector of function values with respect to x
 # Outputs:
 - I = the numerical integral calculated
+# Example:
+- Evaluating the integral of a non-continuos function or of a data table